 At Nola Bliss, our Swedish massage is a favorite among both first-timers and seasoned massage lovers because it’s so versatile and consistently calming.
 It’s designed to be a completely restorative experience, focusing on the entire body to encourage a deep sense of peace.
 The techniques are smooth and flowing, making it an incredibly approachable option for anyone looking to simply relax and feel good.
 Whether you’re dealing with minor aches from sitting at a desk or just feeling overwhelmed by your to-do list, a Swedish massage can help bring you back to center.
 It’s a fantastic way to introduce yourself to the benefits of therapeutic touch or to maintain a regular practice of self-care.

-Gentle Strokes and Rhythmic Kneading
+Understanding Its Gentle Strokes and Rhythmic Kneading

 So, what does a Swedish massage actually feel like?
 It’s all about long, gliding strokes, rhythmic kneading, and gentle circular movements.
 Your therapist will use these techniques to warm up your muscle tissue and release tension.
 The movements are applied with oil or lotion to ensure they are smooth and comforting against your skin.
 This style uses movements like effleurage (those long, sweeping strokes), petrissage (the kneading and lifting of muscles), and friction (deep, circular rubbing).
 It sounds technical, but it all translates to a soothing, rhythmic experience that helps your whole body relax.